panagosa/mpm-site/README.md

 ## 📄 License

-This project is created for Miller Panagos Media.
+This project is created for Deadpan Media.
 All rights reserved.

 ---